syngenta-digital/syngenta-start-global-hackathon-2025/README.md

 ## Project Guide

-Welcome to the API Documentation for Syngenta and CE Hub's Start Global 2025 Hackathon!
+Welcome to the API Documentation for Syngenta Start Global 2025 Hackathon!
 This repository serves as a centralized hub for accessing the API documentation of  CE Hub's official API documentation.
-Additionally, it serves as a resource file for accessing the product and algorithms API.
+Additionally, it serves as a resource file for accessing the product and algorithms cards and UI styles.

 ### CE Hub